 If the error is encountered with a signed component plug-in downloaded from the Appian AppMarket, the likely cause of the issue is corruption of the file during the process of downloading or deploying the plug-in.
 Actions such as e-mailing, FTP transfers and otherwise copying files may introduce unintended changes to a file.
 To verify whether the file was modified, the MD5 checksums of the files can be compared using the following command.

 Both commands will output a 128-bit hash checksum of the file, such as 93dfaf7e0e08fe41f88dda2aee4c6ab9.
 To verify if changes occurred to the plug-in file, do the following:

 If the two hashes do not match exactly, the file was modified during download or transfer.

 If the plug-in's MD5 checksum does not match the plug-in package downloaded from the AppMarket, the plug-in needs to be redeployed.
 To redeploy the plug-in, take the following steps:

 If the checksums match, and the error persists, please submit a new Support Case to Appian Technical Support with the plug-in .zip file attached, as well as the link to the plug-in in the Appian AppMarket.

-This article applies to on-premise installations of Appian 19.1 and later.
+This article applies to self-managed installations of Appian 19.1 and later.